safesoftware/BestPractice/BestPracticeAuditSuggestionsAndToDoList.md

 Suggestions and updates for the report header

 - Implement other updates from lost contribution on KnowledgeCentre Q+A
-	- File properties, (size, creation date, edit date, last run date)
+	- File properties, (size, creation date, edit date, last run date): Sigbjørn: Can still be downloaded from https://knowledge.safe.com/storage/attachments/5971-bestpracticereportgenerator-norkart-sigbj%C3%B8rn.zip

 ## Report 2: WORKSPACE ##